department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment.md

       description: Find out if you can get VR&E benefits and services as a Servicemember or Veteran.
     - url: /employment/vocational-rehab-and-employment/service-disabled/
       title: VR&E Programs for Servicemembers and Veterans
-      description: Explore VR&E support-and-services tracks for help with learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
+      description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
     - url: /employment/vocational-rehab-and-employment/apply-vre/
       title: Application Process
       description: Find out how to apply for VR&amp;E benefits and services as a Servicemember or Veteran.
     - url: /employment/vocational-rehab-and-employment/ides/
-      title: Accessing VR&E Through the Integrated Disability Evaluation System (IDES)
+      title: Accessing VR&E through the Integrated Disability Evaluation System (IDES)
-      description: If you're wounded, injured, or fall ill while serving and are unable to perform your duties, find out how you can access VR&E services as soon as possible through IDES.
+      description: If you're wounded, injured, or fall ill while serving and can't perform your duties, find out how you can access VR&E services as soon as possible through IDES.
   - heading: For Family Members of Servicemembers and Veterans with Service-Connected Disabilities
     links:
     - url: /employment/vocational-rehab-and-employment/family-members/